itsKV/CoinBinPlus/README.md

 CoinBinPlus
 =======

-*Currently under ALPHA phase.
-Don't use this in any manner*
+*Currently under ALPHA state.
+Rest until stable version releases*

 A Open Source Browser Based Bitcoin Wallet.
 Version 0.1-ALPHA by itsKV.
-This application is written to enhance features provided by "coinbin by OutCast3k" and offer a complete Bitcoin package for developers
+This application is written to enhance the features provided by "coinbin by OutCast3k" and offer a complete Bitcoin package for developers

-Live version available at (CLEARNET-under development) or (TOR-under development)
+Live version available at _(CLEARNET-under development)_ or _(TOR-under development)_

 Github URL: https://github.com/itsKV/CoinBinPlus